MPA - Master of Physician Assistant - Texas

 Student Financial Responsibility for Clinical Site Travel

-Students are required to travel to clinical sites that may be outside of their immediate area or state and are responsible for their own housing, transportation (reliable), and food.
+Students may be required to travel to clinical sites outside of their immediate area or state.
+Students are responsible for their own housing, transportation, and related living expenses that are incurred while attending any clinical site, including those not in daily driving distance from their home address.

 Accreditation